sharmamht19/Mini-SQL-Engine/README.md

 - Balancing between buffer size and matrix size for optimized performance.
 - Adapting to matrices of varying sizes and ensuring seamless operation execution.

+## Contribution

+Feel free to explore the source code repository, watch the demo video, and refer to the communication and architecture diagrams to get a better understanding of the `Mini SQL Engine`.

+## License

+MIT License.